ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

 ---
 published: true  # use "false" while drafting articles just before publishing
-title: Loan/Mortage shopping tips for your new house or property!
+title: Loan/Mortage shopping and refinancing tips for your new house or property!
 tags:
     - finance
     - mortgage